Skip to content

 Dog Cruciate Ligament Knee Surgery (TPLO Surgery) - What Happens, Is It Successful and What Should I Know?

-Here at Zoomadog, we have a range of braces.
-A brace worn pre-and post-surgery, drastically reduces muscle wasting and means not only that physical therapy is more effective, but outcomes post-surgery are considerably improved.
+Here at Zoomadog, we have a range of braces which can help with cruciate ligament recovery.
+A brace worn pre-and post-surgery, drastically reduces muscle wasting and means, not only that physical therapy is more effective, but outcomes post-surgery are considerably improved.

 A further factor to consider is that once your dog has sustained a cruciate ligament injury in one knee, they are at a 60% chance of injuring their other knee too.
-Applying a brace to the ‘healthy’ leg can help to prevent this from occurring.
+Applying a brace to the ‘healthy’ leg can be a great preventative measure to help to avoid this from occurring.

 Previous article Reasons Your Dog May Lose Hind Leg Mobility